Assembler Use Cases

 Granularity of pages

-As a rule of thumb, any top-level section in the assembly must be a page.
-Therefore, if your book has parts, then each part (or part-like section) must be a page (and tagged as a part).
-If your book does not have parts, then each chapter (or chapter-like section) must be a page.
+As a rule of thumb, any top-level section in the assembly should be a page.
+Therefore, if your book has parts, then each part (or part-like section) should be a page (and tagged as a part).
+If your book does not have parts, then each chapter (or chapter-like section) should be a page.

 The AsciiDoc include directive gives you the flexibility to chunk the source into even more fine-grained units without introducing additional pages.
 For instance, you might consider organizing the top-level sections as partials in the partials folder and include them into the appropriate chapter using the include directive.